xrichardp/s-rust/README.md

 plugin-opts: tls;host=mydomain.com

-### How do I use it with cloudflare worker proxy ?
+### How do I use it with cloudflare proxy ?

+use it with workers, and just copy the code as below and paste it to your worker

 ```
 addEventListener(